 - Nine Questions Parents Need to Ask When Selecting a Program for their Children

 - Five Ways Stop It Now!
 Can Help Your Organization Keep Children Safe from Sexual Abuse

 While there is no such thing as a fool-proof warning sign, there are things parents can watch out for in coaches.
 One concerning sign would be someone who seems to spend all of their time with children and who doesn’t seem to have adult relationships.
 They might work with youth, volunteer with youth, and generally spend lots of time with children.
 Parents should also watch for coaches who seem to prefer certain ages or genders of children and who tend to often have a “special” relationship with one child.

-Parents should gauge whether the coach seems to understand boundariesi with children.
-Do they seem clear about appropriate boundariesi with children or do they ignore or refuse to let children set their own boundariesi around personal space.
+Parents should gauge whether the coach seems to understand boundaries with children.
+Do they seem clear about appropriate boundaries with children or do they ignore or refuse to let children set their own boundaries around personal space.
 Does the coach follow the rules of the organization even if they don’t agree?
-Parents (and organizations) should be concerned if a coach is not willing to follow organization rules and boundariesi or if they seem to think rules or boundariesi are for other people, not for them.
+Parents (and organizations) should be concerned if a coach is not willing to follow organization rules and boundaries or if they seem to think rules or boundaries are for other people, not for them.

 - Let's Talk: Talking to Adults about Child Sexual Abuse

 4. Why do many parents still have this false sense of security that their child’s coach is too nice to commit abuse?

 No one wants to believe that someone they know, someone they like, someone who is great with children, someone who has a great job or a wonderful family could also be someone who sexually abuses or is sexually inappropriate with children.
 And, people who sexually abuse children often are very aware that they need to create a sense of safety and trust with the people around them so any thoughts or concerns they might have almost get dismissed before we allow ourselves to entertain our concerns.
 We have to allow ourselves to consider the possibility.